 If gain on the sale, exchange or other taxable disposition of our Common Stock were subject to taxation under FIRPTA, the Non-U.S. Holder would be subject to regular U.S. federal income tax with respect to such gain in the same manner as a taxable U.S. Holder (subject to any applicable alternative minimum tax and a special alternative minimum tax in the case of nonresident alien individuals).
 In addition, if the sale, exchange or other taxable disposition of our Common Stock were subject to taxation under FIRPTA, and if shares of our Common Stock were not "regularly traded" on an established securities market, the purchaser of our Common Stock would generally be required to withhold and remit to the IRS 15% of the purchase price.
-If amounts so withheld on a sale, exchange, or other taxable disposition of our Common Stock would states federal income tax liability, provided that the required information is provided to the IRS on a timely basis.
+If amounts so withheld on a sale, exchange, or other taxable disposition of our Common Stock exceeds the Non-U.S. Holder's substantive tax liability resulting from such disposition, such excess may be refunded or credited against the Non-U.S. Holder's United States federal income tax liability, provided that the required information is provided to the IRS on a timely basis.
 However, amounts withheld on any sale, exchange, or other taxable disposition of stock may not satisfy a Non-U.S. Holder's entire tax liability under FIRPTA, and such non-U.S. holder remains liable for the timely payment of any remaining tax liability.
 As noted above, we believe our Common Stock is "regularly traded" on an established securities market.